Reporters Without Borders: Journalism Trust Initiative

-RSF launched the Journalism Trust Initiative (JTI) in 2018 with its partners the European Broadcasting Union (EBU), Agence France-Presse (AFP) and the Global Editors Network (GEN).
-The indicators focus on transparency, good governance and accountability.
-JTI distinguishes itself from similar initiatives by focusing on the process of journalism rather than content alone.
+The Journalism Trust Initiative (JTI) seeks to assure readers that participating outlets are credible.
+RSF launched the JTI in 2018 with its partners: the European Broadcasting Union (EBU), Agence France-Presse (AFP), and the Global Editors Network (GEN).
+The indicators focus on transparency, good governance, and accountability.
+Like The Trust Project, the JTI focuses only on the process of how journalism is created rather than evaluating an outlet's content.
+The JTI had more detailed criteria and a longer process designed to align with regulatory statutes in Europe.
 JTI standards have been used to inform standards for policies in Canada and the European Union.
+As of November 2025, 2,000 media organizations worldwide have registered with JTI including the Associated Press and BBC World News.